Frederick J. Schlink: Life and activism

 Schlink was born in Peoria, Illinois, and graduated from the University of Illinois in 1912.
 In 1914, he acquired the degree of Mechanical Engineer, and worked at the United States Bureau of Standards until 1919.
 After work in quality control for Firestone Tire and Rubber Company, and for the Bell Telephone Laboratories, he became an assistant secretary for the non-profit American Standards Association.

 In 1927, Schlink was co-author, with Stuart Chase, of the bestseller, Your Money's Worth, a warning about sales pressure and misleading advertising.
 The book called attention to the "Consumers' Club", a small organization in White Plains, New York.
 Within two years, the club had members nationwide and was incorporated as Consumers' Research.
 Arthur Kallet, the secretary of the group, enlisted Schlink's aid as co-author of One Hundred Million Guinea Pigs in 1933.
 (The title referred to what was roughly the population of the United States at the time.)
 The book caused a stir, noting that some well-advertised products (including mouthwash and hair dyes) were sometimes useless and even dangerous.
 In 1934, he published a pamphlet with his wife, Mary Catherine Phillips, Discovering Consumers.
 His final book was Eat, Drink and be Wary in 1935.

-Schlink himself lived for sixty years after the book's publication and died at the age of 103.
+Schlink himself lived for sixty years after the book's publication and died at the age of 103 in Phillipsburg, NJ.